davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 by small-volume volcanism.
 Such a network is linked to progressive percolation of melt upwards from a deep mantle source.

+A long-duration reservoir of slab window material locally rising through a thick lid of relict mantle lithosphere may explain both mid-Miocene hypabyssal intrusives that are directly related to the slab window episode (e.g. the Morro Rock--Islay Hills complex [@Stanley2000] and the Cambria Felsite [@Ernst1974]) and later deeply sourced small-volume eruptions such as Crystal Knob.

-## Origin of the Crystal Knob basalt
+## Origin of the Crystal Knob basalt {#sec:crystal_knob_eruption}

 The time lag between deep slab window opening and the ca. 1.7 Ma eruptive age of Crystal Knob presents a problem for the origin of the